profsmith89/ctps/_sources/chap08.md

     return (v & 0b11110000)
 ```

 This function takes a single argument `v`, performs a bitwise AND operation with that input and an integer literal, and returns the result.
-The crazy-looking value `0b11110000` is an integer constant just like `240` is.
-In fact, it is nothing more than the 8-bit representation for `240` in base two.
+The crazy-looking value `0b11110000` is the integer `240`.
+It is nothing more than the 8-bit representation of `240` in base-2.
 We've simply expressed the base-10 integer `240` as a binary value because, in this form, it is easier to see what we're trying to do.
 And what we're doing is forcing the lowest four bits[^fn5] of the input value `v` to be all zeros.

-Let's run a few tests on this new function using the interactive Python interpreter (or put copy the previous code block and the subsequent ones into a Python script).
+Let's run a few tests on this new function using the interactive Python interpreter (or copy the previous code block and the subsequent ones into a Python script).

 ```{code-block} python
 ---